oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

 < Date: Thu, 20 Dec 2018 04:46:21 GMT
 ```

-The server answered a 401 Http code, which means you are unauthorized.
+The server returns a 401 HTTP code, which means you are unauthorized.
 Now, let's create a valid token.
 An easy way to achieve a token to generate one using [OpenID Connect <debugger/>](https://oidcdebugger.com/).

 First, you’ll need to create a new Web application in Okta: